JeanSuw/Bookseeker/README.md

 ## [Installation](#table-of-content)
-This project is build from the [starter code](https://github.com/coding-boot-camp/solid-broccoli)
+This project is build from the [starter code](https://github.com/coding-boot-camp/solid-broccoli) This is deployed on Heroku.

 ## [Usage](#table-of-content)
 You can use search engine.
 You can type in the names of any books you want.

 ## [License](#table-of-content)
+MIT

 ## [Credits](#table-of-content)
 Without these guidances and references, my project would not exist.